Lechatroger/microbit_BLE_services_nodes/README.md

-# Node-RED functions for microbit
+# Node-RED functions for microbit IN PROGRESS!

 One Paragraph of project description goes here